Published: October 28, 2020

 Speaking of payments, you can take them in multiple ways.
 It can be a one-time or monthly subscription, you can offer paid courses, or some additional services for extra payment while the basic set of functions (first N number of classes, a class without any certificates or feedback, etc.) is free, and so on.

-If you want to create an LMS, you should know that some of them allow not only to upload courses from other platforms and services but to create an online course there as well.
+If you want to create an LMS, you should know that some of them not only allow you to upload courses from other platforms and services but to create an online course there as well.

 For instance, Canvas LMS is one of those — it offers a course creation feature

-A basic set of features Course Creation should have is:
+A basic set of features any Course Creation should have is:

 This feature is intended to help teachers/tutors control their students’ progress and results.